haq/keeper/README.md

     @ConfigValue("messages.quit")
     private String quitMessage;

-    private ConfigManager configManager = new ConfigManager(this); // send in JavaPlugin so it can get yor config
+    private ConfigManager configManager = new ConfigManager(this); // send in JavaPlugin so it can get your config

     @Override
     public void onEnable() {